jimipulsar/Angular-9-User-Auth-RESTful-API/README.md

 To view student list create a MONGODB database, go to folder `backend` and then run command: `nodemon app.js`

+Then go to folder `backend` and run command: `json-server --watch db.js`

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.